BrentSeidel/m68k-stuff/README.md

 * Add a CLI to the library
 * Add message passing to the OS kernel.
 * Add a buffer pool.
 This will probably be needed to support other things.

+### Hardware
+I'd like to design and build a 680x0 based computer.
+This probably won't happen due to the time and cost required, but would be an interesting project...